kristian-lange-tw/JATOS_docs_v3/pages/Papers-Citing-JATOS.md

 Dolscheid, S., Çelik, S., Erkan, H., Küntay, A., & Majid, A. (2020).
 Space-pitch associations differ in their susceptibility to language. *Cognition*, 196, 104073.
 [DOI](https://doi.org/10.1016/j.cognition.2019.104073)

+Richan, E., Rouat, J. A proposal and evaluation of new timbre visualization methods for audio sample browsers.
+Pers Ubiquit Comput (2020). https://doi.org/10.1007/s00779-020-01388-1

 ### 2019

 Richan, E., & Rouat, J. (2019).
 A study comparing shape, colour and texture as visual labels in audio sample browsers.
 Proceedings of the 14th International Audio Mostly Conference: A Journey in Sound, 223–226.
 [DOI](https://doi.org/10.1145/3356590.3356624)